maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 where we are using the idea of level sets - set of points in the domain of a function where the function is constant.
 Points where both the red and blue curves intersect are viable solutions to the optimization problem - it is worth spending time to understand these charts are they give strong intuition into the objective function.

 The geometric reasoning behind why linear penalties encourage sparsity is that due to the shape of the level sets for the linear penalty term, the points of intersection with the red level set terms are more likely to lie along an axis where any given $w_j$ may equal 0.
-This is due to the 'pointy' nature of the linear penalty level sets.
-This concept, applied to higher-dimensional $\mathbf{w}$, is an explanation as to how linear penalties encourage sparse solutions.
+This is due to the *pointy* nature of the linear penalty level sets.
+This concept, applied to higher-dimensional $\mathbf{w}$, is an informal explanation as to how linear penalties encourage sparse solutions.

 <hr class="with-margin">
 <p align="center">